 Looking for a refreshing summer drink that is easy on your wallet?

-Well, do I have a versatile lemonade recipe for you!
+Well, do I have a versatile sugar-free lemonade recipe for you!
 It's a homemade lemonade recipe with a low-carb twist.

 If you've been around my website a bit, you know that I don't like purchasing ready-made things when I can easily make them myself.

 Here is another case in point and one of the easiest yet.

 One of my readers recently asked if I had a healthy drink she could treat her kids to by offering them something besides water.
 I completely understand.

 I don't let my kids drink any sodas or bottled juice drinks.
 One reason is due to the problems that they pose for health and the other is the cost.